onestardao/WFGY/recognition/README.md

 ---
 </details>

-## WFGY Recognition Map · RAG & Agent Ecosystem
+## WFGY Recognition Map · RAG and Agent Ecosystem

 Canonical public record of integrations, citations, mentions, and ecosystem proof around WFGY.
 > Last updated: 2026-03-28 · Manually maintained.

 Short summary pages:
-- [ADOPTERS.md](../ADOPTERS.md) · concise public adoption summary for evaluators and potential collaborators
+* [ADOPTERS.md](../ADOPTERS.md) · concise public adoption summary for evaluators and potential collaborators
-- [WORK_WITH_WFGY.md](../WORK_WITH_WFGY.md) · collaboration paths, sponsorship, and contributor entry points
+* [WORK_WITH_WFGY.md](../WORK_WITH_WFGY.md) · collaboration paths, sponsorship, and contributor entry points

+> Read this page in three layers:
+> 1. strongest public integrations first
+> 2. broader curated-list and ecosystem recognition second
+> 3. open-source support surface and long-tail mentions after that

 <details>
 <summary>About this recognition list</summary>

 >
 > This page is the **canonical public record** of third-party integrations, citations, mentions, and curated-list inclusions related to WFGY.
 >
 > If you want the **short version** for fast evaluation, see [ADOPTERS.md](../ADOPTERS.md).
 > If you want the **full ecosystem log**, stay on this page.
 >
 > At the current stage, most external recognition is tied to the **WFGY ProblemMap line**, especially the **RAG 16 Problem Map / 16-problem failure checklist**.
 That is the part most commonly adopted, cited, or adapted by other repositories, docs, and discussions.
 >
 > This does **not** mean that every external project on this page is using the full WFGY ecosystem, or every WFGY module equally.
 In most cases, the recognized entry point is the **ProblemMap-style diagnostic framework** for RAG, LLM robustness, and reliability workflows.
 >
 > A smaller portion of entries also references **WFGY 3.0 / Singularity Demo** and related stress-test material.
 Since this is still a transition period, they are kept together in one list for simplicity.
 >
 > This page exists to keep ecosystem recognition in one place, reduce duplication across other docs, and make future updates easier to maintain.
 >
 > If your repository, article, benchmark, documentation page, or discussion has included WFGY, you are welcome to:
-> - open a PR
+> * open a PR
-> - open an issue
+> * open an issue
-> - fork and reference this list
+> * fork and reference this list
-> - suggest missing entries or proof links
+> * suggest missing entries or proof links
 >
 > Contributions are welcome.
 If you have cited, integrated, adapted, or discussed WFGY in a public resource, feel free to add it here.
 >
 > ### Scope note
 > For accuracy and transparency:
-> - the majority of entries below are about the **WFGY ProblemMap / RAG 16 Problem Map** line
+> * the majority of entries below are about the **WFGY ProblemMap / RAG 16 Problem Map** line
-> - some entries mention broader **WFGY 3.0** materials
+> * some entries mention broader **WFGY 3.0** materials
-> - this list should be read as a **recognition log and ecosystem proof record**, not as a claim that all listed projects adopted the full WFGY ecosystem
+> * this list should be read as a **recognition log and ecosystem proof record**, not as a claim that all listed projects adopted the full WFGY ecosystem
-> - this page is the **source-of-truth ledger**, while [ADOPTERS.md](../ADOPTERS.md) is the shorter summary layer
+> * this page is the **source-of-truth ledger**, while [ADOPTERS.md](../ADOPTERS.md) is the shorter summary layer
+> * open-source program support is a **parallel trust signal**, not the same thing as public adoption

 </details>